sonata-nfv/tng-moongen-probe/probe_uperf/README.md

   - testTime: time in seconds that the test will be executed
   - testID: random ID of the test to be executed
   - placeholder1: empty field for future use
-  - placeholder2: moongen port used to receive packets
+  - placeholder2: empty field for future use
   - testType: simple

 #### System output